-If a company wants to achieve more than one goal with Google Ads, it may be best to create multiple campaigns that focus on one goal each.
+If a company wants to achieve more than one goal with Google Ads, it’s best to create multiple campaigns, with each one focused on a specific goal.

-Typically, the maximum number of ad groups for each campaign should be 7 to 10, with a maximum of 20 keywords per ad group.
+Typically, the maximum number of ad groups for each search campaign should be 7 to 10, with around 20 keywords per ad group.
 Exceptions apply, of course, but for most businesses, these guidelines help ensure a campaign remains manageable.

 An important aspect of selecting keywords is considering the intent of the user.
 For example, imagine the goal of your campaign is to attract new customers to buy your product.
 Broad keywords, such as the name of a general product like microwave, often do not reflect what a user would search if they were intending to buy the product.

-Someone who is looking to buy a product would likely include additional details in their search, such as best microwave brands or low cost appliance stores.
+Someone who is looking to buy a product would likely include additional details in their search, such as best microwave brands or appliance stores near me.

 Keywords that reflect intent to buy often include product details, brand names, the word “cost,” and location terms such as a specific city or the words “near me.”

 To determine the most effective keywords for each ad group, keyword research is vital.
 In addition to Google’s Keyword Planner, a variety of tools exist to aid in keyword research.
-Marketers can take advantage of free tools, such as The Free Keyword Planner, or opt for paid tools like Serpstat.
+Marketers can take advantage of free tools, such as Wordstream’s Free Keyword Planner, or opt for paid tools like SEM Rush.

-Ad copy is most effective when it exhibits creativity and prompts the user to take an action—while also maintaining relevance to the keywords in the ad group.
+Ad copy is most effective when it exhibits creativity and prompts the user to take an action—while also incorporating the keywords in the ad group.

-For example, if the data shows a particular ad isn’t engaging users, try adjusting the copy or replacing it altogether.
-Keep an eye on keyword efficacy, and review your strategy and performance on a regular basis, such as weekly, monthly, or even daily for businesses that have a high volume of online transactions.
+For example, if a particular ad isn’t getting clicks, try adjusting the ad copy with a new call to action.
+Keep an eye on keyword performance, and review your campaign metrics on a regular basis.

 Creative Website Marketing is a digital marketing agency in Nashville, TN, helping businesses throughout the country execute strategic brand awareness + lead generation efforts.